wellingtonn96/project-be-the-hero/README.md

 ### Getting started with the mobile app

 1. Move yourself to the mobile folder: `cd mobile`
-2. Run `expo install` to install the dependencies
+2. Run `yarn install` to install the dependencies
-2. Run `expo start` to start the mobile app
+2. Run `yarn start` to start the mobile app

 ## License